Cherry (brand)

-Cherry Mobile is a Philippine mobile phone and electronics brand by Cosmic Technologies, established by Maynard Ngu in 2009.
-In 2010, barely two years after it started, Cherry Mobile was voted IT Company of the Year in the 3rd CyberPress Awards, upstaging some of the country's technology giants.
-The company imports mobile phones manufactured by original design manufacturers in China and markets them under the Cherry Mobile brand.
-Most of Cherry Mobile's current lineup come with Wi-Fi, capacitive touch screens and run on the Android, Windows, and Windows Phone operating systems; a line of smart feature phones running Firefox OS named Cherry Mobile Ace was also sold by the company for a time before it was later discontinued.
+Cherry (also known as Cherry Philippines, stylized as CHERRY, formerly known as Cherry Mobile), is a Philippine mobile phone and consumer electronics brand by Cosmic Technologies, established by Maynard Ngu in 2009.
+The company imports mobile phones manufactured in China and markets them under the Cherry Mobile brand.
+Most of Cherry's current lineup come with Wi-Fi, capacitive touch screens and run on Android and formerly Windows.